 The department also offers a Master of Science in Molecular Biotechnology degree program for students interested in continuing their academic pursuits at the graduate level.

-The KU Clinical Laboratory Science degree program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N. River Road, Suite 720, Rosemont, IL 60018 (773.714.8880).
+The KU Clinical Laboratory Science degree programs are accredited by the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N. River Road, Suite 720, Rosemont, IL 60018; 773-714-8880.
+The clinical concentration is an NAACLS-accredited medical laboratory science program.
+The molecular biotechnology concentration is an NAACLS-accredited diagnostic molecular science program.
 Documents relating to accreditation status are available at the department office by request.
 Information for students.

 Board of Certification pass rates and job-placement information: see CLS program outcomes